Press Release: Tele Columbus launches high-speed Internet in Seelow | MarketScreener

 - High-speed access with up to 400 Mbit/s for the tenants of SEWOBA

-- Internet, TV and Telephony by P?UR for a promotional 5 euros/month
+- Internet, TV and Telephony by PŸUR for a promotional 5 euros/month

 About us